This post may contain affiliate links. For more information, please read my disclosure policy.

 And with all the extra suggested books, I can easily pick up reading material for my 2nd-grade daughter.
-Actually, if I was just teaching her, I’d add some of the recommended books to our lessons and use the DK Animal Encyclopedia.
+Actually, if I were just teaching her, I’d add some of the recommended books to our lessons and use the DK Animal Encyclopedia.
 She has the attention span for a longer lesson, which the biology course allows for!

 The kids and I enjoy the science demonstrations, but we’re having a bit of trouble filling out the lab sheet in the workbook.
-I finally ended up filling in most of the information quickly myself and just ask the kids to dictate what they learned.
+I finally ended up filling in most of the information quickly myself and just asked the kids to dictate what they learned.